Ben Pasternak

 Benjamin Pasternak (born September 6, 1999) is an Australian technology entrepreneur.
-He is best known as the co-founder of Simulate, an American food technology company, that has raised US$57M in investment to date.
-SIMULATE's signature product, NUGGS, launched in July 2019.
-It is a plant-based alternative to chicken nuggets.
+He is best known as the co-founder of Simulate, an American food technology company.
 Previously, Pasternak founded Monkey, a social networking app that enabled teenagers to video chat with like-minded people.
+He also founded the cryptocurrency project Believe, which has been the subject of investor litigation.

 Pasternak was named as one of the world's most influential teenagers by Time in 2016.
-In 2021, he was included in the Forbes "30 Under 30" list.
+In 2021, he was included in the Forbes "30 Under 30" list in the consumer technology category.